Narelle Heard

 Kym McIntosh

-Kym and her husband recently purchased her parent’s small dryland farm near Kerang, where they manage a herd of Angus.
-Kym also assists her husband with his Melbourne-based landscaping business, and is employed as an L2P coordinator for an organisation which supports volunteers to help young people obtain their driver’s licence.
+Kym and her husband purchased her parent’s small dryland farm near Kerang, where they manage a herd of Angus.
+Kym also assists her husband with his Melbourne-based landscaping business.

-As an active member of her local Enhancing Northern Waterways Advisory Group (hosted by the North Central CMA), and Mallee CMA Board Member Kym is able to follow her passion of protecting and enhancing waterways and the environment.
+As an active member of her local Enhancing Northern Waterways Advisory Group (hosted by the North Central CMA) and the Mallee CMA Board, Kym is able to follow her passion of protecting and enhancing waterways and the environment

 Mallee Catchment Management Authority